chengmx1025/AndroidChessGame/README.md

-# Group16ChessGame - Five In A Row
+# Group16 ChessGame - Five In A Row

 ##Introduction
 This is a game called **Five-In-A-Row**.

 Two players take turns to put a chess on the chessboard.

-The player first making five-in-a-line wins the game.
+The player who first makes five-chess-in-a-line wins the game.

 Hope you enjoy it! :)

 ##Main Functions
-Play with AI
+Single Player Mode - Play with AI

+Multi Player Mode - Play with a friend on one device

 Background Music

 Settings

 ##Expected Functions
-Play with other players online
+Online Mode - Play with another player online

 ##Screen Shoots

 ##References
-laserwave's android project - reversi chess: [https://github.com/laserwave/Reversi](https://github.com/laserwave/Reversi)
+laserwave's project - reversi chess: [https://github.com/laserwave/Reversi](https://github.com/laserwave/Reversi)